-This reduces the effectiveness of many a slide show presentation and flip chart book.
-(I'll address this issue in more detail in a future article.)
+This reduces the effectiveness of many a slide show presentation and flip chart pitchbook.

 Of course, how effective you are in a Cap Intro-type of presentation is only one selling challenge you face as a money management firm owner.
 How you plan to handle your firm's one-on-one sales effort is another.
-In my next column, we'll take a look at some important considerations regarding who will be telling and selling your story.
+And that is the first communications and sales marketing challenge your firm needs to work to meet.